Skwlx/Skwlx/README.md

 ## What I'm working on

 👨‍🎓 Pursuing a Master’s Degree in Computer Science
-🌱 Participating in the 2nd edition of "Opanuj Frontend" by [Przeprogramowani](https://przeprogramowani.pl/)
+🌱 Participating in the "Opanuj Typescript" by [Przeprogramowani](https://przeprogramowani.pl/)
 🖥️ Co-leading Front-end Development at work, focusing on delivering high-quality web applications
 🎮 Trying to finish the Legend of Zelda Twilight Princess on Nintendo Wii